lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 2. "into()" is called on the returned object passing in the mapped plugin from “pluginsForDevices”.
 The map returns the plugin mapped to “FLAGS_d”, which is the command line argument “CPU”, “GPU”, or “MYRIAD”.
 The function into() then first checks if the model object is enabled and if it is:

+   1. If Dynamic Batching is to be enabled, sets the configuration option using "config[PluginConfigParams::KEY_DYN_BATCH_ENABLED] = PluginConfigParams::YES;".
+If not, config is empty.

-   1. Calls "plg.LoadNetwork(detector.read(),{})" to load the model returned by “detector.read()” (which we will see later is reading in the model’s IR file) into the plugin.
+   2. Calls "plg.LoadNetwork(detector.read(),config)" to load the model returned by “detector.read()” (which we will see later is reading in the model’s IR file) into the plugin.
 The resulting object is stored in the model object (detector.net)

-   2. Sets the model object’s plugin (detector.plugin) to the one used
+   3. Sets the model object’s plugin (detector.plugin) to the one used

 ### BaseDetection Class